New announcement. Learn more

 LOBBYING 101

-HOW DECISIONS GET MADE AND WHY YOU SHOULD BE INVOLVED.
+HOW DECISIONS REALLY GET MADE

 “Main political parties are risk averse and not prepared to get offside with key lobbyists and since it all happens in secret, the public are completely unaware and oblivious to it”